 The Morris Lab is a stem cell and developmental biology laboratory based in the Departments of Genetics, and Developmental Biology at Washington University in St. Louis, USA.
 Our research focuses on dissecting and manipulating the gene regulatory networks that define cell identity, applying this knowledge to engineer clinically relevant cell types.
 We also develop new single-cell technologies to map cell lineage and identity in parallel to better understand how cell identity can be reprogrammed.

 The generation of clinically valuable cells, such as neurons, cardiomyocytes, and hepatocytes, in vitro, offers promise for new regenerative therapies and permits disease modeling, toxicology testing, and drug discovery.
-Cell differentiation had long been thought a unidirectional process toward restricted potential and increased specialization.
-In the past half-century, this has been challenged: Mature somatic cells can be returned to a pluripotent state, and subsequently differentiated to desired cell types.
+Historically, cell differentiation was considered a unidirectional process toward restricted potential and increased specialization.
+In the past half-century has seen this notion challenged: Mature somatic cells can return to a pluripotent state, and subsequently differentiated to desired cell types.
 Alternatively, mature cells can be ‘directly converted’ from one mature state to another via transcription factor overexpression, bypassing pluripotency.
-Many approaches are employed to generate defined fate in vitro, however, the resultant cells often appear developmentally immature or incompletely specified, limiting their utility.
+Many approaches are employed to generate defined fate in vitro; however, the resultant cells often appear developmentally immature or incompletely specified, limiting their utility.

-The evaluation of cell identity has been confounded by the lack of any systematic means by which to assess the fidelity of engineered cells.
-We developed ‘CellNet’, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols.
-Using this platform we surveyed a range of engineered cells and found that cells derived via directed differentiation more faithfully recapitulated target cell identity than cells generated by direct conversion.
-These directly converted cells commonly failed to silence expression programs of the original cell type, and illicit gene expression programs were frequently induced.
+The accurate evaluation of cell identity has long represented a challenge due to the lack of any systematic means to assess the fidelity of engineered cells.
+We developed CellNet, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols.
+Using this platform, we surveyed a range of engineered cells and found that cells derived via directed differentiation more faithfully recapitulated target cell identity than cells generated by direct conversion.
+These directly converted cells commonly failed to silence expression programs of the original cell type, and illicit gene expression programs frequently surfaced.
 Employing induced hepatocytes generated from fibroblasts as a prototypical conversion, our computational and functional analyses showed that iHeps behave as embryonic progenitors with the potential to functionally engraft both the liver and colon.
 We found that these engineered cells resembled mature colonic epithelium after transplantation into the colon niche, leading us to rename this cell type, ‘induced endoderm progenitors’ (iEPs).

 Recently, we have revealed further mechanisms of reprogramming to iEPs.
-Successful reprogramming is a rare event, thus it had remained a challenge to isolate and analyze the few iEPs emerging from fibroblasts.
-High-throughput single-cell RNA-sequencing has enabled this heterogeneity to be deconstructed, although lineage relationships between cells were lost, making interpretation of the data a challenge.
-To overcome this, we have developed a straightforward, high-throughput cell tracking method, ‘CellTagging’.
+Successful reprogramming is a rare event; thus, it had remained a challenge to isolate and analyze the few iEPs emerging from fibroblasts.
+High-throughput single-cell RNA-sequencing has enabled this heterogeneity to be deconstructed, although lineage relationships between cells were lost; interpretation of the resulting data presented a challenge.
+To overcome this, we have developed a straightforward, high-throughput cell tracking method, CellTagging.
 Sequential lentiviral delivery of heritable random unique molecular indexes, CellTags, permits the construction of multi-level lineage trees.
-Application of CellTagging to direct lineage reprogramming to iEPs has allowed us to better define successful reprogramming trajectories and enhance the yield of iEPs.
+Application of CellTagging to direct lineage reprogramming to iEPs has allowed us to define successful reprogramming trajectories and enhance the yield of iEPs.

 Visit ‘research’ for more information.

 Trillions of cells make up the human body.
 There are hundreds of different cell types, all performing essential tasks.
 Every one of these cells contains the same genetic information – so how do cells develop distinct identities?
 The answer comes down to the activity of genes.
-For example: neural genes are ‘switched on’ in the neurons of the brain, and hepatic genes are ‘on’ in hepatocytes of the liver.
+For example, neural genes are ‘switched on’ in neurons of the brain, and hepatic genes are ‘on’ in hepatocytes of the liver.
 Cell identity is programmed mainly during embryonic development.
-Throughout these earliest stages of life, specific genes are switched on or off, according to what that particular cell is destined to become.
-It was previously thought that this was a one-way process – that once a cell became a neuron there was no way for it to go back to an earlier stage when it had the potential to become any cell of the body.
-We now know that we can take any adult cell type and artificially switch on four particular genes (named the ‘Yamanka factors’ after their discoverer) active in the earliest phases of development, returning the cell to early embryonic stages where it can once again make any cell of the body.
-We call this ‘reprogramming’.
+Throughout the earliest life stages, specific genes are switched on or off, according to what a particular cell is destined to become.
+It was previously thought that this was a one-way process; once a cell became a neuron, there was no way to return to an earlier stage when it could become any cell of the body.
+We can now take any adult cell type and artificially switch on four early development genes (named the ‘Yamanaka factors’ after their discoverer).
+This process returns the cell to early embryonic stages, where it can once again make any cell of the body.
+We call this ‘reprogramming.’

 Reprogramming has generated a lot of clinical interest.
-Many diseases, such as Alzheimer’s, diabetes, and heart failure arise as a result of absent or malfunctioning cells.
+Many diseases, such as Alzheimer’s, diabetes, and heart failure, arise as a result of absent or malfunctioning cells.
 Readily available cells, such as those from the skin or blood, can be reprogrammed back to embryonic stages.
 In the petri dish, we can then mimic natural development to coax them to become medically useful cell types, such as cells of the heart or liver.
-Ultimately we’d like to be able to replace a patient’s diseased tissues with these cells, but for now they are proving very useful for studying human disease and development in the dish.
+Ultimately we’d like to replace a patient’s diseased tissues with these cells, but for now, they are proving very useful for studying human disease and development in the dish.

 While this avenue holds a lot of promise, the cell types generated are often immature and lack full adult function.
-Also, it is a laborious process to reprogram the cells and then remature them.
-There is an alternative approach though.
-Rather than using the Yamanaka factors to deliver cells to an embryonic state, we can use other combinations of genes to change cellular identity while bypassing early developmental stages.
-This method is called ‘direct conversion’ and aims to directly transform one adult cell type into another mature adult cell type.
-This has been thought to be faster and more efficient than full reprogramming.
+Also, it is a complicated process to reprogram the cells and then mature them.
+There is an alternative approach, though.
+Rather than using the Yamanaka factors to deliver cells to an embryonic state, we can use other gene combinations to change cellular identity.
+This method, designed to avoid immature stages, is called ‘direct conversion’ and aims to directly transform one adult cell type into another mature adult cell type.
+This method has been thought to be faster and more efficient than full reprogramming.
 Our research found that direct conversion only partially converts cells, and returns them to later embryonic stages.
 Only when transplanted into a living animal do the cells mature into their fully functioning adult state.

-The aim of our lab is to engineer cell identity, focusing on medically relevant tissues to repair/replace diseased and damaged organs.
+Our lab aims to engineer cell identity, focusing on medically relevant tissues to repair/replace diseased and damaged organs.
 One way in which we manipulate fate is to artificially switch on genes in cells, observing how this controls cell identity.
-To further understand this we also look at how genes are turned on/off during developmental stages – in this respect, the embryo provides a blueprint of identity.
+To further understand this, we also look at how genes are turned on/off during developmental stages.
+In this respect, the embryo provides a blueprint of identity.
 Finally, we contribute to the Human Cell Atlas consortium to make a high-resolution map of every cell type in the human body.
-Ultimately we aim to make cells for transplant into patients, but we can also use these engineered cells as a valuable tool to study disease and development in the dish.
+Ultimately we aim to create cells for transplant into patients, but we can also use these engineered cells as a valuable tool to study disease and development in the dish.

 Visit ‘Lab Members’ for more information.